Eze47/merged-iframe/README.md

 images have been added to the code to update it

-We want to futher create a branch for te readme file
+We want to futher create a branch for the readme.md file